A2C-SMCP/.github/profile/README.md

 - 📡 **Hot-Plug Support**: Dynamically add/remove tools without Agent restart
 - ⚙️ **Unified Monitoring**: Computer internally implements service health checks

+A2C-SMCP introduces the concept of a "Computer" between Agents and tools, which significantly simplifies unified management of multiple tools as well as security and copyright challenges.
+The implementation of `Computer` is based on the MCP protocol, so in principle, tool developers only need to implement the MCP protocol without any additional adaptation (original MCP Server developers do not need to make any changes).

+The A2C-SMCP protocol is mainly integrated and customized by Agent developers, and tool developers do not need to pay attention to the specific implementation details of the protocol.
+At the same time, Agent developers do not need to worry about deep coupling with frameworks.
+The protocol is carefully designed so that only the interfaces specified by the protocol need to be implemented in the Agent framework to complete the integration.
+A2C-SMCP does not impose any mandatory requirements on the selection of Agent frameworks.

 ---

 ### Scenario 2: Enterprise Tool Security Dilemma